Stephen1237/BikeGear-Solutions-Performance-Analysis-with-Excel/README.md

 # BikeGear-Solutions-Performance-Analysis-with-Excel
 Developed an interactive Microsoft Excel sales dashboard for BikeGear Solutions to consolidate cross-functional retail data into centralized business intelligence.
 The tool provides real-time, actionable insights for executives to monitor profitability, product lifecycles, and regional sales performance.
-Below is a professional, portfolio-quality project write-up in **Markdown** format.
-It follows the structure commonly used by Business Analysts, Data Analysts, and consulting firms.
-The content is based on your uploaded report while expanding the business context, analytical narrative, and executive insights into a more polished case study.

 ```markdown
 # BikeGear Solutions Sales Performance Analysis